saminiir/level-ip/Documentation/getting-started.md

 When you've built lvl-ip and setup your host stack to forward packets, you can try communicating to the Internet:

-    ./lvl-ip
+    sudo ./lvl-ip

+(Super-user privileges are needed for configuring the tap interface, but the privileges are dropped before the TCP stack starts.)

 The userspace TCP/IP stack should start.

 Now, first test communications with the provided applications:

     cd tools
     ./level-ip ../apps/curl/curl google.com 80